 Sexuality is one of the most difficult areas of life for people to talk about honestly.
 It’s also one of the greatest forces in human beings as well as animals.
 When living communally, each person’s sexuality – their attractions, repulsions, wounds, boundaries, hopes, dreams, fears and vital energy – is alive and present in “the space.”
 So, if we don’t handle this energy consciously we can have a very messy space!

-Communities, cultures, religions and institutions make many different choices about how to handle sexual energy and sexual relationships.
+Communities, cultures, religions and institutions make many different choices about how to handle sexual energy and our intimate-sexual relationships.

 Similar to our orientation around diet, we have two primary values around sexuality.
 1) Creating an atmosphere that supports people in finding their own authentic form of sexuality and expressing it in a healthy, balanced way.
 2) Tolerance of diversity in sexual orientation, expression and experience.